QiguangSong/Assignment_Robot/README.md

    6.3 In practical, it is better implement a class to handle different database libraries, and switch different libraries

 #### 7. What would you improve in your approach and code if you have more time?
    7.1 Implement Test Suite Setup to start flask app and Suite Teardown to stop flask app
+   7.2 Create different Dockerfile to